 |shipping compatibility with CSC re-certification|

-Once that your shipping container construction has been designed, the work can start.
+Once that your construction has been designed, the work can start.

-The time that is needed to manufacture your converted shipping container depends on the extent of the modification which can take hundreds of man-hours over a number of weeks and cost many tens of thousands of Pounds.
+The time that is needed to manufacture your conversion depends on the extent of the modification which can take hundreds of man-hours over a number of weeks and cost many tens of thousands of Pounds.

-- Making sure that you have a solid foundation on the area where your shipping container is going to be placed.
+- Making sure that you have a solid foundation on the area where your unit is going to be placed.
 It should be hard and flat – concrete, concrete slabs or railway sleepers are good options.

 - Checking that there is enough access for the delivery vehicle to get to you from a main road, along accessible roads, and without obstructions, such as low hanging cables or branches

 - Ensuring that you have planning permission if it is needed (it is recommended that you check with your local authority as this can be a grey area)

 Join thousands of businesses who choose us for our leading account management services, high-quality containers and fast delivery.Get Your Quote